ponylang/ponyc/STYLE_GUIDE.md

   // ...
   ```

 - Multiline function parameters are each listed on a separate line.
 The return type preceded by a `:` is placed at the same indentation level followed by a question mark (if the function is partial).
 The `=>` is placed on a separate line between the parameter list and the function body at the same indentation level as the `fun` keyword.
+These rules also apply to FFI function declarations.

   ```pony
   // OK